Photo: Stefano Politi Markovina/Shutterstock

 Atlantic Crossing

-In Seattle’s quiet Green Lake neighborhood is Atlantic Crossing, an official Sounders FC supporters’ bar.
+In Seattle’s quiet Green Lake neighborhood is Atlantic Crossing, one of a few official Sounders FC supporters’ bars.
 It’s also home to the Cascadia Gooners, Seattle’s own Arsenal supporters club.
 If Arsenal is playing, it’ll definitely be on TV at Atlantic Crossing.

 It shows all English Premier League and Champions League games, as well as American MLS games and Seattle Reign matches.